About children fighting

 These tips can make it easier to cool things down when sibling fights break out:

 - Use family rules to make expectations about behaviour clear.
-You can remind your children of the relevant family rule and follow through consistently with any consequences.
+You can remind your children of the relevant family rule and follow through consistently with consequences.

 - Have a plan.
 This means thinking about how you’ll handle small disagreements as well as big fights.
 For example, you can help children work out small disagreements together, but you might decide to use consequences for fights involving physical violence, or for fights that happen after you’ve all agreed on a solution to a problem.

-Problem-solving after a sibling fight: steps
+Problem-solving after a sibling fight: steps for older children

 - Let children know what you plan to do.
 For example, ‘I’ve decided that neither of you should use the computer until we can find a way to stop the fighting.
 Do you understand?
 Are you willing to work on solving the problem now?’

 - Ask both children to say what they think the problem is.
 Encourage them to try to see it from the other person’s point of view as well as their own.
 You could tell them that two people might still disagree even when they both have valid points of view.
+You might need to remind them to listen to each other before talking.

 - Ask both children to say what they want to happen.
 You can also help them think about their expectations.
 For example, ‘Tegan, is it fair for you to have the computer all the time?’